 The communication process begins when one party has an idea that wishes to transmit that idea to another party.
 It is the sender's mission to transform the idea into a form that can be sent to and understood by the receiver.
 This is what happens in the process of encoding i.e., translating an idea into a form such written or spoken language, that can be recognized by a receiver.
 After a message is encoded, it is ready to be transmitted over one or more channels of communication to reach the desired receiver through the path ways along which information travels.
 One a message is received, the recipient must begin the process of decoding i.e., converting the message back into the sender's original ideas.
 This can involve many different sub processes, such as comprehending spoken and written words, interpreting facial expressions and the like.
-Finally, once the message back to the original sender.
+Finally, once the message has been decoded, the process can continue, with the receiver transmitting a new message back to the original sender.
 This part of the process is known as feedback i.e., knowledge about the impact of messages on receivers.
 Receiving feedback allows senders to determine whether their messages have been understood properly.

-One key purpose of orgnisational communication is to direct action, that is, to get others to behave in a desired fashion.
+One key purpose of organisational communication is to direct action, that is, to get others to behave in a desired fashion.
 Communication in organisations often involves not only single efforts but also concerted action.
 Communication is the key to these attempts at coordination.
 There is also an interpersonal facet of organizational communication- a focus on social relations between people.